-“Let’s say I’m good at cleaning.
+He elaborates, “Let’s say I’m good at cleaning.
 I enjoy it, so it’s about 8 on the fulfilment index.
 The value to the market is low, say 2.
 And it’s not very profitable because I have to do the cleaning.
-So I’m never going to be able to charge what I’m really worth if I do that.
+So I’m never going to be able to charge what I’m really worth if I do that.”

 “Charging what you’re worth means being a master of your craft and a master of communication.
 It’s not easy, there are no ‘secret overnight hacks’, but you can double or increase what you’re charging now by five or ten times, if you follow the right process.
 After all, perception is reality.
 And reality is negotiable.”